gabrielguerrero/ngrx-traits/README.md

 );
 ```

-And we add the button to our component like:
+And add the button to the component:
 ####product-page.component.ts

 ```ts